kevboh/longform/README.md

-**WARNING**: This branch of Longform is in beta.
-It may not be stable.
-The docs and this README have been updated to reflect how the beta works, and may not apply to the current published version.

 ## Longform

 Longform is a plugin for [Obsidian](https://obsidian.md) that helps you write and edit novels, screenplays, and other long projects.
 It lets you organize a series of notes, or _scenes_, into an ordered manuscript.
 It also supports single-note projects for shorter works.
 Major features include: